Apple names are "Color Coded" as to

 A semi-dwarfing rootstock will produce trees approximately 60% the size of standard apple trees.
 This will generally result in trees approximately 12-15’ tall and 14’ wide at maturity.
 This rootstock will cause trees to produce fruit at an earlier age – " usually" 4-5 years after grafting.
 Rootstock is reliably hardy in Zone 4-6 and may be used in zone 3 if subject to reliable snow cover (2-4”) during coldest winter periods.

-Dwarfing rootstocks will only reduce the size of the tree – not the size of the fruit.
-Dwarf trees are easier to prune, spray and harvest.
+Semi-dwarfing rootstocks will only reduce the size of the tree – not the size of the fruit.
+Semi-dwarf trees are easier to prune, spray and harvest.

-Bud unions on dwarf trees should be planted at least 2” above the ground level to avoid scion-rooting (developing roots at the graft) and the loss of dwarfing characteristics.
+Bud unions on semi-dwarf trees should be planted at least 2” above the ground level to avoid scion-rooting (developing roots at the graft) and the loss of dwarfing characteristics.

 Standard Sizing: Apples and Crabapples